-These 7 safe soccer strength exercises without equipment needed, so you can stay strong and healthy not strong and in pain.
-Please share this with your friends, they will appreciate you for it.
+These 7 safe soccer strength exercises without equipment will keep you strong and healthy.
+Share this with your team, they will appreciate you for it.

 Heavy weight lifting causes injury so lift light

 Soccer strength exercises should be done simple and light.
 Most players, parents and coaches don’t know how to lift weights the right way, which caused long term injury.

 Even with a belt, why would you make high school girls max out on squats and deadlifts?
 It’s not like they are going to retain this strength.
 After a few weeks of taking off of weight lifting they will lose that strength.
 So why beat up the joints and muscles just to get “strong” for the season?

 Lunges help keep your upper legs strong

 Again you will hear me say this all the time, but as you do these tighten your core as you lunge up and down.
 Not only will you strengthen your core while doing this, but you take pressure off the joints and other muscles.

 Wall sits strengthen your thighs

 When I lived in Denver, CO I had a really good PT, [shout out to Christian] which by the way a PT is way different from a personal trainer at the gym.
-Anyways his mentor worked with hall of fame athletes like Roger Clemens, SHAQ who would fly to see him.
+Anyways his mentor worked with hall of fame athletes like Roger Clemens, Shaq who would fly to see him.

 These athletes were big on doing wall sits for 5 minutes straight.
 At first you would build up to 5 minutes in a day, so maybe you do 1 minute, 5 times a day and then a few days later you are doing 2.5 mins twice a day.

 Push ups are great to improve upper body strength

 If you remember a certain American football players named Herschel Walker.
 All he did for strength is push ups and sit ups.
-And I’m talking thousands per day.
+And I’m talking 2 thousand per day.
 I don’t recommend you do that many LOL, but I do recommend doing them at least once a week.
 3 sets of 10 is great, but if you want to go up to 3 sets of 20 or more you can.

 Plank strengthens your core and back